 The Gendered Planet is an artistic research project, which analyses and deconstructs the commodification of women’s bodies in Western neoliberal visual culture in which oppressive identities of women have been historically engineered.

-Soft Imperial Eyes uses military language to move beyond the myth of peace enforcement by reconstructing - in a non-mythical way – the direct speech acts of in the future sites of occupation.
-The soldier stands in the foreign place reciting the rehearsed view of the other in the heroic quest for peace.
+Soft Imperial Eyes uses the frozen military register to move beyond the myth of peace enforcement by reconstructing - in a non-mythical way – the direct speech acts for future sites of occupation.
+The soldier stands in the foreign place, reciting the rehearsed view of the other, in a heroic quest for peace.

 In this short film, we are introduced to the inheritors of the Earth: Antimony, Fluorspar, and Bismuth.
 Before the event they were simply the materials needed to produce most of our modern technology, now they are godlike entities roaming the interior of the planet.
 Exploring the terrestrial as a site for communion with our basest desires and deepest regrets, ‘Critical Materials’ takes us through misty snow-clad valleys, derelict caves and underground pools to show us where they live.

 ‘Critical Materials’ is also the story of future scientist Dr. Laula and her research trip to a supposedly abandoned Earth where a community of survivors are worshipping the materials as mythological objects.

 What does it mean to see?
 What does it mean to know?